 Just before their departure, Ali gives Amir a birthday present thathas considerable historical and emotional significance.
 The book is Shahnaman, a “hardback with glossy coloured illustrations” about historical events and Afghan warriors such as the warrior Sohrab, the eventual name of Hassan’s son.
 (Neither Ali nor Hassan can read the book because they are illiterate as socially-disadvantaged Harazas.)

 Once again, like the pomegranate incident, it is Amir who feels unworthy of the present because (“it was not the book, but I who was unworthy”).
 He feels unworthy because of a string of shameful actions towards his “inferior” friend.
 He buried the book at the bottom of the gifts which is to symbolically conceal his shame that he has been given such an expensive and treasured gift from a friend who is much more generous in spirit than he is.
+(For further analysis, see symbolism of the tree and the blood.)

 The ultimate deception